 One of the most common reasons why hiring teams use LinkedIn includes job listings, networking, and marketing.
 LinkedIn is also a great medium for communicating and looking for the right talent.
-In addition to this, LinkedIn has proven to be a robust tool for hiring the best candidates.
+In addition to this, LinkedIn has proven to be a robust tool for social media recruiting and hiring the best candidates.

 With an exceptional search technology and extensive reach that covers a great segment of the western working industry, LinkedIn serves as the best place for finding talented professionals.
 Hence, HR Teams have opted for this source to find quality candidates on the Internet’s largest professional network.

 With an increasing number of recruiters using LinkedIn to hire potential candidates, is LinkedIn an effective recruitment tool?

 Pros of Using LinkedIn as a Recruitment Tool

 Here are some advantages of using LinkedIn as a Recruitment Tool.

 1. LinkedIn allows recruiters to reach out to passive candidates.

 LinkedIn states that 70% of its users are ‘passive candidates’.
 This indicates individuals who are not actively looking for a new job are very much active on LinkedIn.
 Therefore, such users are considered the perfect target for Recruiters.
 LinkedIn’s advanced search tool also aids them to identify these professionals with exact qualifications and experience.

 Recruiters today do not spend time on writing a job advert.
 Instead, they focus on making their recruitment process smarter by leveraging platforms like LinkedIn.
 They prefer to post jobs on LinkedIn, mostly on LinkedIn company pages as well as LinkedIn groups, which helps grab the attention of relevant LinkedIn members.